 - Future Mobility – Founded in 2016 and headquartered in Nanjing, the startup also has offices in Europe and the United States.
 The company, which branded its upcoming line of cars under the name Byton, plans to launch three vehicles by 2022.
 Its first Chinese self-driving EV, a midsize SUV, might be ready for the Chinese market by 2019, according to Reuters.
 The company raised $200 million in August in addition to an undisclosed Series A last year that included Tencent and Foxconn.

 - CHJ Automotive – The Poor Man’s Tesla.
-Founded in 2015, Beijing-based Chehejia raised about $120 million last year in a Series A. Chehejia plans to build two kinds of models of electric vehicle.
+Founded in 2015, Beijing-based Chehejia raised about $120 million last year in a Series A. Chehejia plans to build two kinds of models of electric vehicle which could really use a wireless charging vehicle dock at home.
 One will be a Smart Car-sized EV for short urban trips and a much bigger SUV-type EV for longer journeys.
 Its manufacturing facilities will be highly automated, with a welding workshop equipped with 112 intelligent welding robots, for example:

 - TuSimple – The company has picked up $75 million in additional funding, including a $55 million Series C last month, for total disclosed investments of about $83 million.
 AI chip maker Nvidia is a key investor and backer.
 TuSimple’s technology focuses on machine vision for developing driverless trucks with full automation capabilities.